 World Food Day is also a great time to volunteer your time to help stop hunger or to host an event that aims to help end hunger.
 The World Food Day website has many suggestions for ways to put your ideas into action here.
 Some of their ideas include hosting a World Food Day meal, raising awareness on your campus, or arranging a food drive.

 Give Back To Your Community Through Car Donation

 World Food Day is a great time to get kids involved in sustainable gardening, community outreach, advocating to end hunger, and just giving back to the community in general.

 Here at Wheels For Wishes we support Make-A-Wish through our car donation program.
-Make-A-Wish grants the wishes of children ages 2 ½ – 18 who have life threatening medical conditions.
+Make-A-Wish grants the wishes of children ages 2 ½ – 18 who have critical illnesses.
 And you can help your local chapter of Make-A-Wish just by donating an unwanted vehicle to Wheels For Wishes.
 Donating is a great way to give back to your community, and World Food Day – a day that’s all about local and global communities – is a great day to do it!
 All you need to do is call 1-877-431-9474 or fill out an online donation form to get started.
 It’s as easy as that!